 Treating Basal Joint Arthritis

 If arthritis is diagnosed early, it often responds to treatment without surgery.
 Your doctor may put a splint on your thumb for 3–6 weeks.
 This limits movement and helps reduce the inflammation.
-You may also be given oral anti-inflammatory medication, such as aspirin.
-If your symptoms don’t improve, your doctor may give you injections of an anti-inflammatory, such as cortisone.
+You may be given a pain medicine such as acetaminophen.
+You may also be given oral anti-inflammatory medication, such as ibuprofen or aspirin.
+If your symptoms don’t improve, your doctor may give you injections of an anti-inflammatory, such as cortisone, right into the joint.

 |The diseased joint is removed and replaced with a tendon graft taken from your wrist or arm.
 You'll have less pain and be able to use your thumb again.|